-With the opening of FDR Four Freedoms Park, followed by Cornell Tech, interest in Roosevelt Island soared.
-Soon, the Tram, New York City’s cheapest big thrill ride, caught the fever.
-Follow quick how-to for the Roosevelt Island Tram and little history to increase the fun…
+With the opening of FDR Four Freedoms Park, then Cornell Tech, interest in Roosevelt Island soared.
+Soon, the Tram, New York City’s cheapest big thrill, caught the attention too.

-- Where is the Roosevelt Island Tram?
+Where is the Roosevelt Island Tram?
 The most popular access point is the Tram Plaza on 2nd Avenue, between East 59th and East 60th Streets.
 Closest subway access is from the N, R and W station one block west at 3rd Avenue.
-One block farther is the 4, 5 and 6 station on Lexington near Bloomingdales.
+Also, one block farther west is the 4, 5 and 6 59th Street station on Lexington near Bloomingdales.
 Q32 and M102 buses also stop within a block of the Tram.
-Access the Roosevelt Island Tram Plaza by F Train, one block north, Q102 Bus or NYC Ferry, both with stops adjacent to the Tram Plaza.
+Reach the Roosevelt Island Tram by F Train, one block north, Q102 Bus or NYC Ferry, both with stops adjacent to the Tram Plaza.

 When is the Roosevelt Island Tram open?
-First cabins sweep skyward at 6:00 a.m until 2:00 a.m. at 15 minute intervals.
+First cabins sweep skyward at 6:00 a.m and run at 15 minute intervals until 2:00 a.m.
 They run twice as often, every 7 1/2 minutes, during rush hours when demand is high, for example, when the subway is down or there is a special event.
 If possible, visitors should avoid rush hours when cabins can be cramped, and you’re better off waiting for a better experience and view when local residents aren’t using the Tram to get to and from work.
-RIOC Red Buses offer free rides to most Island locations.© David Stone / Roosevelt Island Daily
+RIOC Red Buses offer free rides to most Island locations.

 Brief History of the Tram